 The short answer to when your college student should choose a major is when they are ready.
 However, as we all realize, it may not be as simple as that.
 Some students may be ready to choose a major early in their college career, or even well before they get to college.
 Other students may have great difficulty settling on a single major.
 And still other students may be ready to choose a major, but may not realize it.

 Perhaps one of the first and most important conversations you should have with your college student about choosing a major is that choosing a major is not the same thing as choosing a career.
 Many students are reluctant, or even fearful, of choosing a major because they worry that this choice will lock them into a career.
 Students think career first, and then major.
 You may need to help your student understand that a specific major may lead to many careers, and that several majors may lead to the same career.
 Students should also be reminded that most people today may change careers several times during their working life, and may finally settle on a career quite far removed from their college major.
-If your student does not yet have a specific career path in mind, that should not inhibit him from choosing a field of study in which he is interested.
-The more he studies and learns about his area, the more career direction he will have.
+If your student does not yet have a specific career path in mind, that should not inhibit them from choosing a field of study in which they are interested.
+The more your student studies and learns about their area, the more career direction they will have.

 Students should also realize that many students change their major, often multiple times.
 Some surveys suggest that as many as 60% of students will change their major at least once during their college career.
 Making a change may be more difficult for some majors than others, of course, and school policies may differ, but many students change their minds as they learn more about their chosen field or are exposed to and discover new areas they had not known about.